Master of Athletic Training (MAT)

 MAT 6082.
 Therapeutic Interventions II Clinical Skills.
 1 Hour.

-Didactic and psychomotor skill instruction with practical examinations covering the material taught in MAT 6080. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
-Instruct clients/patients in the basic principles of ergodynamics and their relationship to the prevention of illness and injury.
-2. Design therapeutic interventions to meet specified treatment goals.
-3. Instruct the patient how to correctly perform rehabilitative exercises.
-4. Reassess the patient to determine the immediate impact of the intervention.
+Didactic and psychomotor skill instruction with practical examinations covering the material taught in MAT 6080. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: CLO 1.
+Describe the fundamental principles of ergodynamics and their significance in preventing illness and injury.
+CLO 2.
+Develop therapeutic interventions aligned with specific treatment goals based on patient assessments and clinical knowledge.
+CLO 3.
+Explain the correct techniques and procedures for instructing patients in rehabilitative exercises, considering their individual needs and conditions.
+CLO 4.
+Assess and interpret immediate patient responses following an intervention to determine its effectiveness in achieving therapeutic goals.
+CLO 5.
+Design and integrate patient education and self-care programs that actively engage not only patients but also their families and friends in the rehabilitation process, fostering a collaborative approach to care and recovery.
 Prerequisite: Admission to the Utah Tech Professional Master's in Athletic Training program.
 SP.

 MAT 6100.
 Clinical Anatomy.
 3 Hours.